 2. Olive oil

-Olive oil has been shown to be an effective topical anti-inflammatory in mice, can help burns heal faster, has been found to help the skin barrier function optimally, and can even help in atopic dermatitis, a fancy medical name for eczema.
-One gentle product that’s great for the especially sensitive eye area is Burt’s Bees Sensitive Eye Cream—it contains olive fruit oil, which is high in antioxidants that can help smooth and soften sensitive skin.
+Olive oil has been shown to moisturize the skin and help the moisture barrier function optimally.
+One gentle product that’s great for the especially sensitive eye area is Burt’s Bees Sensitive Eye Cream—it contains olive fruit oil, which is high in antioxidants.

-Aloe vera comes from the aloe plant, which has been used for centuries as a healing home remedy for burns, cuts, and scrapes.
-Aloe vera cream has been shown to delay incidence of dermatitis—an umbrella term for many kinds of skin irritation—when compared with a control group in patients with head or neck cancer undergoing radiation therapy.
-It’s also been proven to expedite wound and burn healing in mice.
+Aloe vera comes from the aloe plant, which has been used for centuries as a multi-purpose home remedy for burns, cuts, and scrapes.
 Burt’s Bees Sensitive Daily Moisturizing Cream contains aloe vera that soothes red, irritated, and sensitive skin.

 4. Shea butter

 Shea butter has been extracted from the nut of the African shea tree for thousands of years.
-In addition to being an excellent single-ingredient skin care product, shea butter has been shown to work synergistically with hyaluronic acid and other ingredients in the treatment of eczema, as well as helping to reduce the symptoms in mild to moderate cases.
-It’s also known as an anti-inflammatory when applied topically to the skin.
+In addition to being an excellent single-ingredient skin care product, shea butter has been shown to work synergistically with hyaluronic acid and other ingredients.

 5. Sunflower seed oil

-Sunflower seed oil has been identified, along with olive oil, as a plant-derived ingredient that helps the skin barrier stay healthy.
-In addition, it’s been shown to help speed up the wound healing process.
+Sunflower seed oil has been identified, along with olive oil, as a plant-derived ingredient that helps the moisture barrier stay healthy.
 Use it sparingly in face oils or on the body while it’s still damp after a shower for super-hydrated skin.

 6. Coconut oil (for body)

 While coconut oil has been shown to have some mild pore-clogging tendencies for the face, it’s an excellent choice to use as a full-body moisturizer.
-It’s antibacterial and antifungal, and derivatives of virgin coconut oil have been shown to enhance the skin’s barrier function and to have anti-inflammatory properties.
+Its derivatives of virgin coconut oil have been shown to enhance the moisture barrier's function.

 Shopping for sensitive skin can be tricky, but it doesn’t have to be.
 For a solid fragrance- and soap-free option, try the Burt’s Bees sensitive skin care collection, which is also enhanced with plant-derived ingredients to soothe and calm sensitivity-prone skin.